VoteVets.org

 VoteVets.org is a liberal political action committee (PAC) and 501(c)(4) nonprofit organization in the United States.

 The organization prioritizes American defense, national security, and veterans advocacy.
 It was co-founded in 2006 by Jon Soltz and Jeremy Broussard and initially composed of United States Iraq and Afghanistan war veterans.
 In 2020, the mission of the PAC is to elect veterans to public office that "fully support our men and women in uniform."
 According to the group's website, in 2020, the group is backed by over 700,000 supporters, including veterans, military families and civilians.

-VoteVets.org describes itself as a progressive organization, and endorses Democrats and Republicans for elected office.
-In media, they have been described as "closely aligned with Congressional Democrats," and "liberal" by The New York Times and The Washington Post.
+VoteVets.org describes itself as a progressive organization, and endorses Democrats for elected office.
+In media, they have been described as "closely aligned with Congressional Democrats," and "liberal" by the Center for Public Integrity, The New York Times and The Washington Post.